-India is a land of about 1.3 billion people and one of the fastest-growing economies of the world.
+India is a land of about 1.3 billion people and one of the fastest-growing economies in the world.
 The rapid development needs resources and loads of it.

 One of the important ingredients to make those strides forward is the need for power, quite literally.